AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 **Implementation**: Strategy pattern with polymorphic payment types (Cash, Credit, Check) and comprehensive validation.

-**Reasoning**: The Strategy pattern implementation provides enhanced flexibility and maintainability.
+**Reasoning**: The Strategy pattern implementation provides enhanced flexibility and maintainability, as advocated by Freeman et al. (2004).
 Each payment type encapsulates its own validation and processing logic, making the system extensible for future payment methods.
 This demonstrates advanced OOP principles and design pattern application.

 ### 2.3 User Interface Enhancement